SoenkeD/sc-go-templates/readme.md

 4. Modify the `Print` action to print the first argument
 5. Run `make run` to see the first running state machine

-## Getting started
-To get started [read the guide](docs/getting_started.md) which goes through the features and intended usage of this tool on an example.

 ### Add to existing code
 <div style="border-left: 5px solid #007bff; padding: 10px; margin: 20px 0;">